appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 To solve the issue for Gradle, follow these steps:

-1. Add root certificate file of your proxy [to environment variables](https://docs.appcircle.io/environment-variables/managing-variables#adding-files-as-environment-variables) with the name "PROXY_ROOT_CERT".

-2. [Add the variable group](https://docs.appcircle.io/environment-variables/managing-variables#using-environment-variable-groups-in-builds) which includes the root certificate to your build profile.

-3. Add the following script to your Build Workflow as a Custom Script (Bash).
+1. Add the following script to your Build Workflow as a Custom Script (Bash).
 Place this script before your build step (or the first step requires Gradle to access the network).

 ```bash
 echo "Install Squid"